fpelliccioni/fpelliccioni.github.io/_posts/2014-05-28-writing-min-function-part2.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a < b
 - (line4) This is a semantic requirement, meaning that the less-than-operator procedure has to be a *Total Ordering relation*.

+(**Note**: When we say *Total Ordering* we are referring to the ordering relation, the mathematical term mentioned in the previous article.
+When we say *TotallyOrdered* we are referring to the name of the Concept, like Employee is the name of a class or Sort is the name of a function.
+Here we can use any name we want.
+We will invoke this name later, in our algorithms)

 But... remember that there are two kinds of *Total Ordering*.
 Do we mean *Reflexive* or *Strict Total Ordering*?
 Because it would be one or the other.